CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/httpoauthpasswordcredentials.md

 ### ClientAuthentication

-The ClientAuthentication that holds the clientId, ClientSecret and SendAs.
+The ClientAuthentication that represents the clientId, ClientSecret and SendAs.

 |                 |                          |
 |-----------------|--------------------------|